aiforhumans/nodedev/README.md

   - `XtremetoolsLMStudioStructuredOutput` → explicit format instructions (XML/JSON/Markdown) with optional chain-of-thought reasoning.
 - See `Docs/LM_STUDIO.md` for workflow patterns (few-shot learning, structured output, quality control), setup requirements, and HTTP 400 troubleshooting.

+### Structured JSON Guardrails
+- `config/supported_models.json` tracks which models honor `response_format="json_object"`.
+When the active model is absent, the generator automatically falls back to a robust parser and logs `"Model <name> not whitelisted..."`.
+- `workflow_schema.json` is injected into the generator system prompt and enforced again via the shared validator before exports/imports.
+- A new fallback parser extracts the first JSON block when models return markdown or mixed prose, and retries use progressively stricter instructions.

 ## Release Checklist
 1. Ensure `pytest` passes locally and in CI.
 2. Update READMEs/docs for any new nodes, dependencies, or workflows.